sunilvb/spring-kafka-registry/README.md

 -Download and install JDK 1.8 from http://www.oracle.com/technetwork/java/javase/downloads/index.html

+-Download and install Docker and Docker Compose for your OS.

 Clone this repo to your machine and change directory to spring-kafka-registry.
 Build the docker image referenced in the compose file

 ```